dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/README.md

 # AzureFunctionsNodeScores-Cosmos

 Set up an Express Node.js app on an Azure Function that talks to a CosmosDB database via MongoDB API.
-The app stores game scores and some user details.
-Application Insights is used to provide performance metrics information.
+The app is a RESTful API service that stores game scores and some user details.
+Azure Application Insights service is used to provide information and metrics regarding application performance.

 ## Deployment